 Instant replay.
 Better education for players, coaches and fans.
 Loss of playing time.

 There would be some growing pains with such changes, just as there have been with any major rules change when it was introduced, including instant replay itself.
 But instant replay is the only way to ensure the right call is made when it comes to helmet-to-helmet contact.

 Replay would show if the receiver's head snapped back because of a legal hit.
 It would also show if the ballcarrier ducked into the path of the defender's helmet at the last moment.
 In these cases, pick up the flag.

 But the replays will also show/confirm if a defender led with his helmet and used it as a battering ram.
 Or if a running back did the same on a charging defensive back.
 And if that's the case, not only is should it be a 15-yard penalty, the player should be ejected.

 Harsh?
 You bet.
 But remove him, whether that's for a full quarter or boot him from the game entirely.
+And repeat offenders lose more time - the next game?
+The next 3 games?
+Whatever it takes.
 Because some measure of lost playing time is the only way it's going to stop.
 And that's because college football players are just like everyone else.

 "Good" behavior is rewarded (big hits = ESPN highlights, youtube.com, roaring fans).
 Unless you take that away, through loss of playing time, a 15-yard penalty isn't going to be enough to stop it.
 The benefit outweighs the penalty.